coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 +4 resistance bonus on saving throws to anyone within 20 feet of the leonal.
-Otherwise, it functions as a *magic circle against evil* effect and a *lesser globe of invulnerability,* both with a radius of 20 feet (caster level equals leonal's HD).
-(The defensive benefits from the circle are not included in a leonal's statistics block.)
+Otherwise, it functions as a *magic circle against evil* effect and a *lesser globe of invulnerability,* both with a radius of 20 feet (caster level equals leonal’s HD).
+(The defensive benefits from the circle are not included in a leonal’s statistics block.)

 **Speak with Animals (Su):** This ability works like *speak with animals* (caster level 8th) but is a free action and does not require